1) Information about the collection of personal data and contact details of the person responsible.

-When you use our website for information purposes only, i.e. if you do not register or otherwise transmit information to us, we only collect the data that your browser transmits to our server (so-called “server log files”).
+During the mere informational use of our website, i.e. if you do not register or otherwise transmit information to us, we only collect data that your browser transmits to our server (so-called “server log files”).
 When you visit our website, we collect the following data, which is technically necessary for us to display the website to you:

 – Our visited website